svelte-drama/swr/README.md

 })
 ```

-Treat data as stale if it was last updated prior to the most recent ("online" event)[https://developer.mozilla.org/en-US/docs/Web/API/Window/online_event].
+Treat data as stale if it was last updated prior to the most recent ["online" event](https://developer.mozilla.org/en-US/docs/Web/API/Window/online_event).

 ### suspend